ZacharyBournand/ZacharyBournand/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Zachary Bournand
 ========================================================================================================================================

-And I am a Computer Science student at the University of Florida
+And I am a recent Computer Science graduate from the University of Florida
 ----------------------------------------------------------------

 Here are some highlights of my experience: